dfuse-io/docs/content/guides/eosio/getting-started/javascript-quickstart.md

 {{< /tabs >}}

 The function passed as the 2nd parameter to `client.graphql()` will be called every time a new result is returned by the API.
-And here a sample of the prints you can see from as a result of execution the streaming operation
+And here a sample of the prints you will receive as a result of executing the streaming operation
 above:

 <!-- **Note** We use python for all languages for a nicer output rendering -->